25 glamorous gala theme ideas to elevate an evening

 Gala invitation ideas

 Gala invitations should match your gala theme idea and get guests excited about attending.
-Whether you want a classic and simple message or corporate invitation wording, Paperless Post has just the right gala invitation examples for your event.
+Whether you want a classic and simple message or corporate invitation wording, Paperless Pro has just the right gala invitation examples for your event.
 Plus, you can create your own shareable URL, replace our logo on invitation emails, and easily add Guest Tags to keep your guest list organized.

 “Invitations should really be simple,” Ms. Elmayan stresses.
 “You want it to have the event name or the theme, the location, the date, the time, and a brief program run down.
 Include your branding.
 That’s it!
 All the other information, what you should wear, where to park, you can send that in a know-before-you-go email because you don’t want to overcrowd the invitation.”

-However, when you choose to send an invitation via Paperless Post, you don’t need to send a separate email with all those details.
+However, when you choose to send an invitation via Paperless Pro, you don’t need to send a separate email with all those details.
 Instead, you can add helpful information without cluttering your Card using Blocks, which sit directly under your invitation on its Event page.
 It’s never been easier to send sophisticated, professional invitations with all the info your guests will appreciate.

 Tips for planning a gala